berkmancenter/robustness-drupal-docker/README.md

 robustness-drupal-docker
 ========================

-This repo contains a recipe for making a [Docker](http://docker.io) container for Drupal, using Linux, Apache and MySQL.
+This repo contains a recipe for making a [Docker](http://docker.io) container for Drupal, with the Internet Robustness plugin installed.

 To build, make sure you have Docker [installed](http://www.docker.io/gettingstarted/).

-This will try to go in line with [Drupal automated-testing](https://drupal.org/automated-testing).

 ## kill any running docker daemon
 ```